HR COVID-19 Protocols

 - Test positive for COVID-19 or have any symptoms of the virus;

-- Are not fully vaccinated and were recently in “close contact” with someone diagnosed with COVID-19 (see below); or are not fully vaccinated and have travelled internationally or to a state with a high incidence of COVID-19.
+- Are not fully vaccinated and boosted and were recently in “close contact” with someone diagnosed with COVID-19 (see below); or are not fully vaccinated and boosted and have travelled internationally or to a state with a high incidence of COVID-19.

-For COVID-19, a close contact is defined as any unvaccinated individual who was within six feet of an infected person for at least 15 minutes cumulative over a 24-hour period starting from two days before illness onset (or, for asymptomatic patients, two days prior to positive specimen collection).
+For COVID-19, a close contact is defined as individuals that are either unvaccinated or more than 6 months out from their second mRNA dose (or more than 2 months after the J&J vaccine) and not yet boosted that were within six feet of an infected person for at least 15 minutes cumulative over a 24-hour period starting from two days before illness onset (or, for asymptomatic patients, two days prior to positive specimen collection).

 New Jersey’s current guidelines indicate that unvaccinated travelers and unvaccinated residents returning from any domestic travel beyond the immediate region or internationally should get tested 1-3 days before their trip, 3-5 days after travel, and stay home and self-quarantine for 7 days after travel.
 Under these circumstances, employees are required to notify Rose D’Ambrosio, Vice President of Human Resources, via email at firstname.lastname@example.org or via phone at (201) 692-2706.
 Faculty, staff, and students who need to travel should review the state’s website for current information, https://covid19.nj.gov/.